benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q143.png)

-Anything on the right of an 'O' is optional: if it has a valid assignment - it will be part of the answer.
+Anything on the right of an **'O'** is **optional**: if it has a valid assignment - it will be part of the answer.
 Otherwise - it won't.

-- 'O' may appear just before a relationship or a path
+- 'O' may appear just before a relationship, a path, or a quantifier (excluding a quantifier the starts a pattern)
 - 'O' may not appear (directly or indirectly) after an 'L'
 - 'X' may not appear directly after an 'O'
 - After an 'X', after a '0' quantifier, or after an aggregate condition such as "relationships = 0" - 'O' is meaningless anyway

-Here are some sexamples:
+Here are some examples:

 _**Q144:** Any person that owns a red vehicle.
 If he has a parent that owns a vehicle - the parent and his vehicle will be part of the answer as well_